 Do I have to move into a care home?

 You do not have to move into a care home if social services suggest it following an assessment.
-If you are mentally capable of looking after yourself, you can refuse to go into care or refuse to accept care in your home.
+If you are capable of looking after yourself, you can refuse to go into care or refuse to accept care in your home.

 Can I choose which care home I move into?